The stochasticity parameter of quadratic residues: Additive configurations related to quadratic residues

 and

 (we do not exclude the cases where $C_1$ or $C_2$ is empty).
-The following two lemmas provide bounds for these quantities in the cases of prime and square-free moduli.
-For $x\in\Z_M$, we denote by $R_M(x)$ the indicator $\mathbb{I}(x\in R_M)$; $\theta$ is used for a number bounded in magnitude by $1$, which can vary from line to line.
+The lemmas from this section provide bounds for these quantities in the cases of prime and square-free moduli.
+For $x\in\Z/M\Z$, we denote by $R_M(x)$ the indicator $1_{x\in R_M}$; the letter $\theta$ is used for a number bounded in magnitude by $1$, which can vary from line to line.